Overview

 Check:

-• Is annual hours per FTE configured?
+• Is annual hours per FTE configured for the calculation date?

 • If position wage is optional, does the assigned job code have a direct or inherited default wage?